larryknaebelobsidian/kingdom/Questions while studying Peters' book.md

 Are there more than two resurrections per Peters?
 If so, how many?

 Is Peters' "translation" the same as the rapture?
-	144,000 in Rev. 7 are sealed (Peter's believes translated) Earth is reaped (Rev. 14:16) Is this both a translation and resurrection?
+	144,000 in Rev. 14 are purchased from thee earth (Peter's believes translated?)
+	Earth is reaped (Rev. 14:16) Is this both a translation and resurrection?

 Is there more than one rapture per Peters ("translation" of living saints - this is the word used by Peters)?
 If so, how many?